-MIT appoints nearly 800 graduate students each year as part time or full time instructors or teaching assistants (TAs).
+MIT appoints a significant number of graduate students each year as part time or full time instructors or teaching assistants (TAs).
 Many students enjoy the new perspectives afforded by a teaching appointment and find that it provides invaluable experience in preparation for a career in university teaching.
 The Institute offers a prize each year, the Goodwin Medal, for “conspicuously effective teaching” by a graduate student.

 Graduate students with considerable teaching experience may receive Instructor-G appointments.
 These appointments are given only to more advanced students of proven teaching ability.
 The rate of compensation for teaching assistants is determined by the Dean of the School within guidelines approved by the Academic Council.